top of page

 Grief needs spaciousness, not solutions.

-Somatic tip: Pause and notice where grief sits in your body — your chest, throat, stomach, jaw.
+Somatic Tip: Pause and notice where grief sits in your body — your chest, throat, stomach, or jaw.
 Place a gentle hand there.
 Breathe into that space with compassion.
 Let the sensation exist without trying to change it.

-DBT skill – Opposite Action: If sadness urges you to withdraw completely, choose a small, safe action that gently nudges you toward connection or grounding.
+DBT Skill – Opposite Action: If sadness urges you to withdraw completely, choose a small, safe action that gently nudges you toward connection or grounding.
 Not forced joy — just a quiet, tolerable shift.
-Examples: wrapping a gift, lighting a candle, listening to a calming playlist.
+Examples include wrapping a gift, lighting a candle, or listening to a calming playlist.

 2. Slow Everything Down